clairefro/obsidian-chat-cbt-plugin/README.md

 <img width="777" alt="image" src="https://github.com/clairefro/obsidian-chat-cbt-plugin/assets/9841162/ea32ec43-dd9e-4def-87f2-64ee59b9f849">

+## Develop

+You can install and enable ChatCBT in developer mode via these steps:

+1. In Obsidian, make sure you have [enabled Community Plugins]([url](https://help.obsidian.md/Extending+Obsidian/Plugin+security#Restricted+mode))
+2. In your terminal, navigate to the Obsidian vault (directory) on your computer where you'd like to use ChatCBT
+3. `cd .obsidian`
+4. `cd plugins` (if `plugins` directory doesn't exist, create one: `mkdir plugins`, then `cd plugins`)
+5. `git clone git@github.com:clairefro/obsidian-chat-cbt-plugin.git`
+6. Install dependences: `npm i`
+7. Run plugin `npm run dev`
+8. Navigate back to Obsidian settings, add ChatCBT plugin and enable it
+9. Follow setup instructions below

 ## Disclaimer

 ChatCBT is not a replacement for actual therapy or human interaction.
 Instead, ChatCBT should be thought of as a journaling assistant, similar to an interactive  worksheet.
 It is a bot that responds with objective questions to your writing help you get out of your head and see your problems from other angles.